amfry/robot_localization/README.md

 ### Design Decisons
 ##### Flexible Particle and Laser Samples
 Our particle filter has parameters that allow us to consider how varying number of scan points and particles impacts the behavior of the filter.
-This was a helpful tool in debugging to be able to qucikly switch between validating a particle's projected laser scan and how 4 laser scan points taken at even intervals impacted the convergence of the filter.
+This was a helpful tool in debugging as it allowed us to quickly switch between validating a particle's projected laser scan and seeing how different numbers of laser scan points impacted the convergence of the filter.

 ##### Normal Disribution